cylc/cylc-doc/src/tutorial/furthertopics/clock-triggered-tasks.rst

 Again, notice how the tasks trigger until the current time is reached.

-Leave your workflow running for a while to confirm it is working as expected and then shut it down using the :guilabel:`stop` button in the :ref:`tutorial.gui`.
+eave your workflow running for a while to confirm it is working as expected before stopping it.

 .. note::